Distinguished Fellow Award

 ICDD Emeritus, USA

-Honoring his long and meritorious service to the ICDD, as well as the international powder diffraction community, as a Lead Instructor at the XRD Clinics; Chair of the Micro and Meso Subcommittee; Member of the Ludo Frevel Crystallography Scholarship Committee, and also in recognition for his long history of excellent scientific contributions furthering ICDD’s Powder Diffraction File
+Honoring his long and meritorious service to the ICDD, as well as the international powder diffraction community, as a Lead Instructor at the XRD Courses; Chair of the Micro and Meso Subcommittee; Member of the Ludo Frevel Crystallography Scholarship Committee, and also in recognition for his long history of excellent scientific contributions furthering ICDD’s Powder Diffraction File

 Jose-Miguel-Delgado